vgel/jpeg-decode-talk/slides.md

 So what are those basic concepts?
 How does this image format actually work?

 Let's explore JPEG by writing a dead-simple decoder.
 We're not going to try and support every JPEG on the internet, or be fast, or be particularly correct.

+We'll cover the segment sequence, lossless compression layers, and finally the grand finale, the lossy compression: the quantized discrete cosine transform.

+There will be some code in this talk, so the slides and code will be on Github if you'd like to peruse at a slower pace after the talk.
+I've also structured this talk in the order a JPEG file is decoded, so you can follow along with the slides if you decide to rewrite it in Rust :-)
 -->

 ---